louiss0/forastro/docs/pages/templates/astro-mdx.md

 It's useful for solving common challenges with [astro][Astro Site].
 Remember that the components used are in-fact astro components.

-:::info To use this template type.
+::::info To use this template type.

 :::code-group